blaynem/craigslist-searcher/README.md

 ## Todo

 - Finish adding the rest of the states, cities, and correct city codes.. woo.
-- General styling is still to be updated.
-I just wanted the functionality up and running.
+- ~~General styling is still to be updated.
+I just wanted the functionality up and running.~~
+- Fix styling for Mobile.
+- Update styling and make it beautiful.
-- Adding in the ability to click and move to a more detailed view of the specific listing.
+- ~~Adding in the ability to click and move to a more detailed view of the specific listing.~~
 - Figuring out how to get the contact information specifically
 - Making it work faster.
 - Searching all of craigslist, hopefully this isn't too hard.